Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

     That restore operation needs to be as fast as humanly possible.
     You need to extract 10s of gigabytes of mods in seconds, not minutes.

-    In other words, how the `Nexus Mods App` uses the original Nx1.0.
+    This is how the `Nexus Mods App` uses the original Nx1.0.

-For this specific use case we use `ZStandard` compression, rather than the more expensive (slow) algorithms like `bzip3` or `LZMA`, which are more suitable for web distribution.
+For this specific use case we use `ZStandard` compression, rather than the more expensive (slow) algorithms like `bzip3` or `LZMA`, which are more suitable for web distribution which put more priority on size.

 This allows us to achieve the best possible tradeoff between speed and compression ratio that matches the needs of modern NVMe drives.